wcosmas/dfcu/README.md

-# Setting up the DFCU Loans validation system
+# DFCU Loans validation system

 This README file provides instructions for setting up and run the system.
 These instructions assume that you have basic knowledge of Python and the command line.